Friday, 22 February 2019

 3rd February 2019.

 We decided to close our 3rd Feb 2019, day’s Kongu Temples Heritage Visit with Sri Valeeswarar temple at Sevur.
 It was around 16.00 hrs when we reached Sevur and the temple was not opened.
-A nearby flour grinding shop owner helped us to get the Sivachariyar’s mobile number and called him.
-We sat in front of the temple, with a decision of visiting inside the temple and go back home.
-At last around 17.30 hrs the Sivachariyar came and opened the temple.
-During 13th Century Hoysala King Vira Someswaran period the place was called as Chembiyan Kizhanadi Nallur.
+A nearby flour grinding shop owner helped us to get Sivachariyar’s mobile number and called him.
+We sat in front of the temple, with a decision to visit inside the temple and go back home.
+At last, around 17.30 hrs the Sivachariyar came and opened the temple.
+During the 13th Century Hoysala King Vira Someswaran period the place was called Chembiyan Kizhanadi Nallur.

 Presiding deity : Sri Valeeswarar, Sri Kapaleeswarar